jscottb/w806-blinky/README.md

 # W806-blinky
-Simple blink-like example for the W806 MCU along with the chip pinout and a text file with pin assinments.<br>
+Simple blink-like example for the W806 MCU along with the chip pinout and a text file with pin assignments.<br>
 <br>
 # To compile the blinky code and download to your W806
 - Copy main.c, wm_it.c, wm_hal_msp.c & Makefile to your wm-sdk-w806/app/src/ folder.